Ziauddin Yousafzai: Education

 Ziauddin drew inspiration from his father, an educational activist.
 Even though he had a stutter, he wanted to prove to his parents that he would be able to learn and speak correctly.

 Ziauddin Yousafzai attended Jahanzeb College located in Swat, Pakistan.
 During his time in college, he was made general secretary of the Pashtun Students Federation (PSF), a student wing of the Awami National Party (ANP) that wanted equal rights for Pashtuns.
 Yousafzai graduated from Jahanzeb College with a Master's in English.

 Personal life

 Yousafzai has a wife, named Toor Pekai, a daughter, Malala, and two sons, Khushal and Atal.
 His first child, born before Malala, was stillborn.
-Ziauddin has been seen on interviews with his daughter, being able to speak fluent English, Urdu, and Pashto.
+Ziauddin has been seen on interviews with his daughter, speaking fluent English, Urdu, and Pashto.

 Mission

 When his daughter, Malala, was old enough to start understanding that at a certain age girls were prohibited to attend school, he inspired her to stand up and speak up.
 Instead of attending school, girls would have to stay home and learn how to cook for their brothers and fathers.
-When he created his schools after college with his friend Naeem Khan, they would of course be open to teaching girls who would strive to keep learning and going to school.
+When he created his low-cost private school business after college with his friend Naeem Khan, they were open to teaching girls who would strive to keep learning and going to school.
 He supported every woman who wanted to become successful in life and not stay illiterate like many women in Pakistan.